 The spray transfer or free flight transfer is characterized by a hot arc and fluid puddle.
 A short-circuiting transfer that is effective for welding thin stainless steel material utilizes small diameter wire (<0.045 inches).
 The pulsed-arc welding is characterized by a controlled free-flight metal drop rate of 60 drops per second at a lower current density.

 SAW or Submerged Arc welding is a welding method where the heat for fusing the metal is generated by an electric current between the welding wire and the stainless steel workpiece.
 A layer of mineral flux composition covers the arc, the workpiece weld area, and the welding wire tip.
 No visible arc, spark, spatter, or smoke is found in this welding method and hence the name submerged arc welding.
 Refer to Fig. 2, which represents the SAW method schematically.

 One of the most economical and popular methods of joining stainless steel is by electrical resistance welding where heat is produced by the resistance to the flow of the electric current through the parts to be welded.
 For the mass volume of repetitive works, resistance welding for stainless steel products is particularly suitable.
 The widely used resistance welding processes for stainless steel welding are:

 - Seam Welding

 - Butt Welding

 Welding of Stainless Steel using Spot Welding:

-In spot welding of stainless steels, coalescence is produced by the heat generated from electric resistance and pressure on the electrodes.
+In spot welding of stainless steel, coalescence is produced by the heat generated from electric resistance and pressure on the electrodes.
 The contour of the electrodes limits the shape and size of the welds.
-The process uses two water-cooled electrodes or wheels which are brought together with the work parts using a mechanical force by foot, air, hydraulic, or motor operated cam.
+The process uses two water-cooled electrodes or wheels which are brought together with the work parts using a mechanical force by foot, air, hydraulic, or motor-operated cam.
 The welding cycle consists of squeeze time, weld heat time, hold time, and off time.
 The parameters that affect the welding process are: